rafaelbeckel/explorations/artwork/creative_process.md

 - Photo edit
 - Add filters if needed
 - Prepare presentation and description

-  16 - Publish / Deliver
+16 - Publish/Deliver

-- Click publish in your website, social media, Github (this repository), Artstation
+- Click publish on your website, social media, Github (this repository), Artstation
 - Deliver by mail if it's a physical copy or print for a client